Starcounter/Docs/docs/topic-guides/database/database-classes.md

 ### Properties and fields

-We recommend using auto-implemented properties instead of fields in database classes because Starcounter will only allow auto-implemented properties in future versions to reduce maintenance and make it easier to be cross-platform.
-For developers this also means that weaving is faster and that error messages for edge cases will be clearer.

-#### Access levels

-Properties and fields have to be public, otherwise, Starcounter throws `ScErrNonPublicFieldNotExposed` with `ScErrCantBindAppWithPrivateData (SCERR2149)`.
-This also applies to properties with the [`Transient`](database-classes.md#preventing-fields-from-becoming-database-columns) attribute.
+Database classes only support public properties.

 The data types supported and their limitation are listed on the page [Querying with SQL](querying-with-sql.md#data-types).

 #### Preventing fields from becoming database columns

-Use the `Transient` attribute to exclude fields and properties from becoming database columns.
-Fields or properties with the `Transient` attribute remain as regular .NET fields and properties and their values are stored on the heap and garbage collected with the objects they belong to.
-These fields and properties can't be queried with SQL.
+Use the `Transient` attribute to exclude properties from becoming database columns.
+Properties with the `Transient` attribute remain as regular .NET and properties and their values are stored on the heap and garbage collected with the objects they belong to.
+These properties can't be queried with SQL.

-Since transient properties and fields are regular .NET fields and properties, you can only retrieve their values with the initial object reference.
-Thus, transient fields or properties of objects that have been fetched from the database return the default value of the fields or properties:
+Since transient properties are regular .NET properties, you can only retrieve their values with the initial object reference.
+Thus, transient properties of objects that have been fetched from the database return the default value of the properties:

 ```csharp
 using System;